Amazon S3

 • AWS cluster-provided libraries - The cluster where the pipeline runs has Apache Hadoop Amazon Web Services libraries installed, and therefore has all of the necessary libraries to run the pipeline.

-• AWS Transformer-provided libraries for Hadoop 2.7.7 - Transformer passes the necessary libraries with the pipeline to enable running the pipeline.
+• AWS Transformer-provided libraries - Transformer passes the necessary libraries with the pipeline to enable running the pipeline.

-Use when running the pipeline locally or when the cluster where the pipeline runs does not include the Amazon Web Services libraries required for Hadoop 2.7.7.
+Use when running the pipeline locally or when the cluster where the pipeline runs does not include the Amazon Web Services libraries for Hadoop.

 Note: When using additional Amazon stages in the pipeline, ensure that they use the same stage library.